 #3: Going to prison

-The theme, if you care to psychoanalyze, is control.1 But in addition to the mental claustrophobia of being locked up, my fear of prison also stems from the fact that some 21 percent of U.S. prison inmates get raped or coerced into giving sexual favors to terrifying dudes named Igor.2
+The theme, if you care to psychoanalyze, is control.1 But in addition to the mental claustrophobia of being locked up, my fear of prison also stems from the fact that most prisoners face daily threats of violence.

 Living in fear of violence is not part of a prison sentence, but it ends up being part of the punishment all the same.
 In fact, among the 2.2 million incarcerated people in America in 2012, there were 5.8 million violent crimes reported in prisons—five times as many as happened outside of jail nationwide.3